-Writing his application admission essay for American colleges, Tran Van Hao impressed the admission board a lot when he wrote about the penny.
-Hao’s first name, you see, is the same as the old word for Penny in Vietnamese and he cleverly connected the penny and its many attributes to his name, his personality and his maturity.
+Tran Van Hoa impressed the admission boards at different American Universities when he wrote about the penny in his application essay.
+Hao’s first name, is an archaic word for a Penny in Vietnamese and he cleverly connected the penny and its many attributes to his name, his personality and his maturity.

 Innovation in learning methodologies

 Tran Van Hao is currently a 12th grader at Vinschool high school.
 A lot of students became aware of him when he “reformed” some of the knowledge in the text books.
 According to this millennial, subjects in school are sometimes boring for students.
 That fact was enough to motivate him to undertake some “reforms” of his own.
 His most famous “reform” was the way that class notes were taken.

 “Usually, my teachers would take notes from top to bottom, from left to right, and by the headings in the text books.
 But I learned another note-taking method called “Cornell Notes”, Hao said.

 Cornell Notes is a note-taking method developed in the 1950s by Professor Walter Pauk of Cornell University (an American Ivy League school).
 To take notes using this method, the sheet of paper is divided into 4 sections: heading/title (on the top), main ideas or main topic/questions (on the left), answers and notes (on the right), summary (on the bottom).
 For each lesson, there will be two or three main questions.
 Hao will record these on the left side.
 Throughout the lesson, the teacher will focus on answering these questions, and the young man will record the answers on the right next to the questions.

 Tran Van Hao at the final round of the EF Challenge 2018 speech competition